kablamo/mvp.kablamo.org/page/cpan/files/index.markdown

 from ftp sites, or send email.

 The user interface is somewhat contraversial.
-Depending on your point of view its powerful, concise, and convenient or makes for hard to read code at times.
+Depending on your point of view it's powerful, concise, and convenient or makes for hard to read code at times.

 Developers visiting Perl from another language are probably going to be more comfortable with Path::Tiny.